 In-Season tools offer start/sit and waiver advice

 The premium content that seems most relevant to seasonal players is their start/sit advice and waiver analysis.
-Most seasonal fantasy hosts provide start and sit suggestions, so I don't think this is a ground-breaking tool.
+Most seasonal fantasy hosts provide start and sit suggestions, so this isn't necessarily a ground-breaking tool.

-I admit I have used Fantasy Football Nerd's lineup assistant a couple of times this fantasy season.
-But it was mostly to get a third opinion roster decisions when my league host wasn't providing the best advice.
-So I guess it could be useful as another source to reference if you're unsure about a particular roster move.
+I admit, I have used Fantasy Football Nerd's lineup assistant a couple of times this fantasy season.
+But it was mostly to get a third party opinion on roster decisions when my league host was falling short in its predictions.
+In that sense, it could be useful as a secondary source to reference if you're unsure about a particular roster move.